juansvc/devices-react-clientapp/README.md

 # Devices

-@juan-vivanco

 ## Overview

-A React Frontend task for NinjaRMM of a client web application to work with devices.
+A React Frontend web application to work with devices.

 ## Technologies Used